TeamRizu/outfox-wikijs/dev/outfoxonline/onlineoverlay.md

 Message | String | An optional variable which outputs a reason, normally present alongside an error status.

 > As it is a MessageCommand, other actors can be used outside of the overlay to report the same messages.
+>
+> Feel free to modify this overlay for your theme, or even disable it completely and implement the same messages in different ways.
 {.is-info}